senzing-garage/g2snapshot/README.md

 *With enough database capacity and application threads, you should see speeds of 3-5k entities processed per second.
 Its a matter of monitoring the database and sshd container processor utilization.
 If both are below 80%, you can increase the -t thread-count which currently defaults to 4 per processor.*

 **- The -d datasource_filter parameter can be used to specify a single data source.
-This can significantly reduce the time it takes to take a snapshot.**
+This can significantly reduce the time it takes to take a snapshot on a small data source.**

-### Final note

-The [DBSnapshot-alt.py](DBSnapshot-alt.py) uses an alternate method of taking a snapshot for a specific data source.
-It is only being provided for testing purposes if the regular DBSnaphot.py is not performing as quickly as required.